hardenyu21/hardenyu21.github.io/_pages/about.md

   - /about.html
 ---

-I am a MS student at Department of Statistics and Actuarial Science and Department of Computer Science, Faculty of Science and Engineering, HKU.
+I am a MPhil Student at AI Thrust, Information Hub from The HongKong University of Science and Technology (Guangzhou), supervised by Prof.Xuming Hu.
+Before that, I was a MS student at Department of Statistics and Actuarial Science and Department of Computer Science, Faculty of Science and Engineering, HKU.
 Before joining HKU, I received my bachelor degree of electronic information engineering from the Excellence class, School of Microelectronics and Communication Engineering, Chongqing University, where I worked with Prof. Xin Jian.

 <!--
 A data-driven personal website